Top Pennsylvania Personal Injury Verdicts of 2010, Part 2

 This product liability case stemmed from the hormone replacement drug Prempro, which had been identified by the Women’s Health Initiative in 2002 as increasing the risk of invasive breast cancer.
 The study gained notoriety because it was discontinued, apparently because of the study’s findings.

 Audrey Singleton was prescribed Prempro after the study’s results were released and she subsequently was diagnosed with breast cancer.
 The jury found that Wyeth, the drug’s manufacturer, had failed to warn Ms. Singleton’s doctor about the risks of Prempro; that Ms. Singleton’s doctor would have recommended a different treatment if he’d known the risks; and that Prempro was a cause of Ms. Singleton’s breast cancer.

-The jury awarded $3.25 million in compensatory damages to Ms. Singleton, $200,000 in loss of consortium to her husband and $6 million in punitive damages.
+The jury awarded $3.25 million in compensatory damages to Ms. Singleton, $200,000 in loss of consortium to her husband, and $6 million in punitive damages.

 10. Decker v.
 Consol Energy, Inc. – Allegheny County – $7.8 Million

 David Gillingham and Clifford Decker were badly injured when they stepped onto an outdoor staircase that collapsed and caused them to fall 14 feet.
-Mr. Decker suffered several left leg fractures that left him non-weight bearing for 5 months and that still require him to use a cane and continue physical therapy.
+Mr. Decker suffered several left leg fractures that left him non-weight bearing for five months and that still require him to use a cane and to continue physical therapy.